We may earn a commission when you click on the affiliate links in this post.

 - For the next layer, spread the crab mixture on top of the rice and sprinkle with more furikake.
 Drizzle with extra sriracha and kewpie mayo if desired.

 - Serve with seaweed snacks and soy sauce.
 Place a scoop of the sushi bake on a seaweed sheet.
-Bring two opposite sides of the sheet together and eat it like a little taco.
+Bring two opposite sides of the sheet together, dip in soy sauce, and eat it like a little taco.

 Notes